 Eligibility and Requirements

-Anybody who offers professional accounting and/or related services to the public is required to hold a Professional Practice Certificate (PPC).
+A member who offers professional accounting and/or related services to the public is required to hold an IPA Professional Practice Certificate (PPC).

 A PPC is required for a Sole Trader, Director, Principal, Partner or Shareholder in an accounting or related practice.

-If you hold a PPC with another Australian accounting body (CA ANZ and CPA Australia), we will offer you a PPC at a discounted rate.
+If you hold a PPC with CA ANZ and/or CPA Australia, we can offer you a PPC at a reduced rate.

-Please note: we exempt the PPC requirement if your turnover from the provision of professional accounting services is less than the current tax-free threshold of $18,200.
+Please note: we exempt the requirement to hold a PPC if your turnover from the provision of professional accounting services is less than the current tax-free threshold of $18,200, however any member that advertises their services to the general public is required to hold a PPC regardless of their turnover level.

 If the services are limited to bookkeeping/BAS agent services, and if you're an individual BAS agent with the Tax Practitioners Board (TPB), you may be eligible for a Public BAS Practitioner Certificate.